 Taking a road trip with kids?
-You can easily DIY a no fail anti-boredom car kit for kids to keep them happy and occupied for hours.
+You can easily DIY a no-fail anti-boredom car kit for kids to keep them happy and occupied for hours.
+These busy boxes can be tailored for all ages.

 We're hitting the road to Grandma's soon, and with three kids in the backseat, no DVD player, and a thousand+ miles ahead of us, I'm determined to go at least a few hours before I hear whining!
 Here is my tried-and-true anti-boredom kit that I put together before every road trip since we started long road trips with our boys.
 I'd recommend this assortment for ages 3-4, but customize it to your child's interests and attention span.
 I try to grab these items from our local dollar store before hitting the road, but I'll include some links to similar items on Amazon if you'd prefer to shop from home.

-- Some colorful plastic container that can fit on their lap.
+- Some colorful plastic containers can fit on their lap.
 Bonus points if it has an attached lid.

 - Small spiral notebook.
 Something with a stiff cover or back is ideal for your artists who want a hard surface.